Mellanox/ufm_sdk_3.0/plugins/ufm-rest-rdma-Plugin/README.md

 to build docker image, enter docker directory and run `docker_build.sh`

-once completed - docker image ufm-plugin-rest-rdma_[version].tar.gz
+Once completed - docker image ufm-plugin-rest-rdma_[version].tar.gz
 will be located at / of your build server

 #To deploy the plugin on UFM Appliance: